nkrishang/Tellor_RNG/README.md

 As is well known by this point, this formula for churning out random numbers is vulnerable to miner attacks and the like.
 Block variables can be manipulated and any amount of complex math can be reverse engineered.

-To build a genuine on-chain random number, the random number generated must be a function of values that neither the contract, nor the caller know before the caller calls a random number generator function.
+To build a genuine on-chain random number, the random number generated must be a function of values that neither the contract, nor the caller knows before the caller calls a random number generator function.
 Moreover, these 'unknown' values must be terribly hard to manipulate and fix, beforehand.

 Tellor helps us accomplish both.
 This project leverages **1)** Tellor's nature as an oracle, providing a periodically updating feed of values not known beforehand, and